Dynamics of Neural Networks with Continuous Attractors

 When the strength $\alpha$ of the external stimulus is larger, improvement using a perturbation analysis up to $n=1$ is required when the jump size $z_0$ is large.
 This amounts to taking into account the change of the bump height during its movement from the old to new position.
 The result is identical to Eq.~(\ref{eq:ou}), with $R(t)$ replaced by

 Indeed, $R(t)$ represents the change in height during the movement of the bump.
-Contributions from the second and third terms show that it is highest at the initial and final positions respectively, and lowest at some point in between, agreeing with simulation results shown in Fig.~3 inset.
-Fig.~3 shows that the first order perturbation overcomes the insufficiency of the logarithmic estimate, and has an excellent agreement with simulation results for $z_0$ up to the order of $2a$.
-We also compute the reaction time up to the fifth order perturbation, and the agreement with simulations remains excellent even when $z_0$ goes beyond $2a$.
-This implies that beyond the range of neuronal interaction, tracking is influenced by the distortion of the width and skewed shape of the bump.
+Contributions from the second and third terms show that it is highest at the initial and final positions respectively, and lowest at some point in between, agreeing with simulation results shown in Fig.~4(b).
+Fig.~4(a) shows that the $n=1$ perturbation overcomes the insufficiency of the logarithmic estimate, and has an excellent agreement with simulation results for $z_0$ up to the order of $2a$.
+We also compute the reaction time up to the $n=5$ perturbation, and the agreement with simulations remains excellent even when $z_0$ goes beyond $2a$.
+This implies that beyond the range of neuronal interaction, tracking is influenced by the distortion of the width and the skewed shape of the bump.

 To conclude, we have systematically investigated how the neutral stability of a CANN facilitates the tracking performance of the network, a capability which is believed to have wide applications in brain functions.
 Two interesting behaviors are observed, namely, the maximum trackable speed for a moving stimulus and the reaction time for catching up an abrupt change of a stimulus, logarithmic for small changes and increasing rapidly beyond the neuronal range.
 These two properties are associated with the unique dynamics of a CANN.
 They are testable in practice and can serve as general clues in for checking the existence of a CANN in neural systems.
 In order to solve the dynamics which is otherwise extremely complicated for a large recurrent network, we have developed a perturbative analysis to simplify the dynamics of a CANN.
 Geometrically, it is equivalent to projecting the network state on its dominant directions of the state space.
 This method works efficiently and may be widely used in the study of CANNs.
 Furthermore, the special structure of a CANN may have other applications in brain functions, for instance, the highly structured state space of a CANN may provide a neural basis for encoding the topological relationship of objects in a feature space, as suggested by recent psychophysical experiments~\cite{Kourtzi,Wichmann}.
 We expect the mathematical framework developed in this study will be very valuable to explore these issues.